15 best afternoon tea sandwich ideas

 This twist on a classic fish finger sandwich will be an easy family favourite.
 Try Paul Ainsworth's trick of lightly salting the cod to firm it up before cooking – it's a game-changer.

-For more family friendly fish recipes that don't break the bank, try our budget fish recipes.
+For more affordable and family-friendly fish dishes, try our budget fish recipes.

 Take some inspiration from Japan and try our cheat's version of the katsu sando.
 Pile crunchy, colourful slaw, crispy pork and a quick tonkatsu sauce onto white bread for the ultimate savoury treat.
 The textures and flavours are spot-on.